Louis XIV

+Louis XIV (Louis-Dieudonné; 5 September 1638 – 1 September 1715), also known as Louis the Great (Louis le Grand [lwi lə ɡʁɑ̃]) or the Sun King (le Roi Soleil [lə ʁwa sɔlɛj]), was King of France from 1643 until his death in 1715.
+His reign of 72 years and 110 days is the longest of any monarch in history.
+An emblem of the age of absolutism in Europe, Louis XIV's legacy includes French colonial expansion, the conclusion of the Thirty Years' War involving the Habsburgs, and a controlling influence on the style of fine arts and architecture in France, including the transformation of the Palace of Versailles into a center of royal power and politics.
+Louis XIV's pageantry and opulence helped define the French Baroque style of art and architecture and promoted his image as supreme leader of France in the early modern period.

-Louis began his personal rule of France in 1661, after the death of his chief minister, the Cardinal Mazarin.
-An adherent of the concept of the divine right of kings, Louis continued his predecessors' work of creating a centralised state governed from the capital.
-He sought to eliminate the remnants of feudalism persisting in parts of France; by compelling many members of the nobility to inhabit his lavish Palace of Versailles, he succeeded in pacifying the aristocracy, many members of which had participated in the Fronde during his minority.
-By these means he became one of the most powerful French monarchs and consolidated a system of absolute monarchy in France that endured until the French Revolution.
-Louis also enforced uniformity of religion under the Gallican Catholic Church.
-His revocation of the Edict of Nantes abolished the rights of the Huguenot Protestant minority and subjected them to a wave of dragonnades, effectively forcing Huguenots to emigrate or convert, as well as virtually destroying the French Protestant community.
+Louis XIV began his personal rule of France in 1661 after the death of his chief minister Cardinal Mazarin.
+A believer in the divine right of kings, Louis XIV continued Louis XIII's work of creating a centralized state governed from a capital.
+Louis XIV sought to eliminate the remnants of feudalism persisting in parts of France by compelling many members of the nobility to reside at his lavish Palace of Versailles.
+In doing so, he succeeded in pacifying the aristocracy, many of whom had participated in the Fronde rebellions during his minority.
+He consolidated a system of absolute monarchy in France that endured until the French Revolution.
+Louis XIV enforced uniformity of religion under the Catholic Church.
+His revocation of the Edict of Nantes abolished the rights of the Huguenot Protestant minority and subjected them to a wave of dragonnades, effectively forcing Huguenots to emigrate or convert, virtually destroying the French Protestant community.